-Securities registered pursuant to Section 12(b) of the Act: Title of Class Trading Symbol(s) Exchange Name Common Stock FBIO Nasdaq Capital Market 9.375% Series A Cumulative Redeemable Perpetual Preferred S Stock FBIOP Nasdaq Capital Market Indicate by check mark whether the registrant: (1) has filed a preceding 12 months (or for such shorter period that the registrant 90 days.
-Yes ${\boxtimes}$ No ${\square}$ c c Indicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months (or for 2 2 , Indicate by check mark whether the registrant is a large accelerompany.
-See the definitions of "large accelerated filer," "accelerated filer."
-Large accelerated filer □ Accelerated filer \square Non-accelerated filer Smaller repo orting company 🗵 Emerging gr rowth company If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 13( period for complying with any new or revised Indicate by check mark whether registrant is a shell company (a as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes 1 Class of Stock Outstanding Sha ares as of November 10, 2023 Common Stock, \$0.001 par value 8,942,751 9.375% Series A Cumulative Redeemable Perpetual Preferred Stock, \$0.001 par 3,427,138 value
+Title of Class Trading Symbol(s) Exchange Name Common Stock FBIO Nasdaq Capital Market 9.375% Series A Cumulative Redeemable Perpetual Preferred Stock FBIOP Nasdaq Capital Market

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ∞ No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 📼 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company \boxtimes

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Class of Stock Outstanding Shares as of May 13, 2024 Common Stock, \$0.001 par value 19,916,124 9.375% Series A Cumulative Redeemable Perpetual Preferred Stock, \$0.001 par 3,427,138 value